WE NEED YOUR VOICE

 What if I want to send an email?

-We have an email template you are welcome to use.
+Yes, an email is another option but we learned that hard copy letters/postcards are documented as received by the City of Lubbock.
 We ask that you use the email system as a follow-up rather than the main action for sending your letter.

 Have a question?